manuelJung/redux-ruleset/docs/basicConcepts/handle_concurrency.md

 }
 ```

 We don't want to fetch the same static block twice, but we want to fetch different static blocks in parallel.
-For this purpose we can refine the concurrency:
+For this purpose we can refine the concurrency with a `concurrencyFilter`:

 ```javascript
 import {addRule} from 'redux-ruleset'